 Be it a cat, a puppy, a goldfish, or a turtle, having a pet will change your life.
 Whenever you go home, you will notice your pet’s presence at once.
 Puppies or cats can walk around your feet as if they are welcoming your arrival.
 On bad days, pets are also considered some of the best counselors there is.

 Pets seem to understand what you’re going through, without judging you or your life in general.
 Pets appreciate you as you are, and in their eyes, you are the best person in the world.

 You can’t seem to imagine living your life the same way without your fiercely loyal and endearing pet.
 When your beloved pet passes away, you’re at a loss.
 You don’t know how you will look at their toys or even their feeding bowl without tearing up.
 You feel empty because you consider your pet as a part of your family already.
 Thus, it is hard for many people to get over the loss of their pet easily.

 If you have recently lost your pet, here are some proven ways you can get over your grief and start over again.

 Give Yourself Time

 Grieving is a process.
+“Everyone grieves differently; there is no right or wrong way and there is no schedule.”
+Ashley Curiel, PsyD explains.
 The length of grieving also varies from one person to another.
 You cannot tell when you are going to be okay.
 It entirely depends on your circumstances and how well you adapt to your situation.

 You have to give yourself time to understand everything that happened over the past few weeks or months.
 Thus, it is perfectly understandable to feel shocked, angry, or confused.
 You may even question why this had to happen to you, of all people.
 If you need time to cry everything out for a day, do it.
 While grieving, you should be kind to yourself.
 Don’t rush to get well.
 Acknowledge every emotion.